-The cancer can't be felt during a digital rectal exam, and it can't be seen on a sonogram.
-It's found by chance when surgery is done for another reason, usually for BPH.
+- Stage I: The cancer can't be felt during a digital rectal exam, and it can't be seen on a sonogram.
+It's found by doing a prostate biopsy or when surgery is done for another reason.
 The cancer is only in the prostate.
-The grade is G1, or the Gleason score is no higher than 4.

-The tumor is more advanced or a higher grade than Stage I, but the tumor doesn't extend beyond the prostate.
+- Stage II: The tumor is more advanced or a higher grade than stage I, but the tumor doesn't extend beyond the prostate.
 It may be felt during a digital rectal exam, or it may be seen on a sonogram.

-The tumor extends beyond the prostate.
-The tumor may have invaded the seminal vesicles, but cancer cells haven't spread to the lymph nodes.
+- Stage III: The tumor extends beyond the prostate wall.
+The tumor may have invaded the seminal vesicles, which sit on top of the prostate, but cancer cells haven't spread to the lymph nodes.

-The tumor may have invaded the bladder, rectum, or nearby structures (beyond the seminal vesicles).
+- Stage IV: The tumor may have invaded the bladder, rectum or nearby structures (beyond the seminal vesicles).
 It may have spread to the lymph nodes, bones, or to other parts of the body.

 If prostate cancer cells are found in the prostate, the cells will be graded by a pathologist to understand how aggressive the cancer is.
 Aggressive cancer cells look and behave very differently than normal cells; they are more likely to spread so they receive a higher grade.